FloBeni/2024-GTDrift/README.md

 This archive includes all processed data that have been generated and used in the database paper 'GTDrift: A resource for exploring the interplay between genetic drift, genomic and transcriptomic characteristics in eukaryotes', as well as the scripts used to analyze the data and to generate the figures.

-Developed by Florian Bénitière, Anamaria Necsulea and Laurent Duret.
+Developed by Florian Bénitière, Laurent Duret and Anamaria Necsulea.
 Laboratoire de Biométrie et Biologie Évolutive, Université Lyon 1, UMR CNRS 5558, Villeurbanne, France.

 ### Directories content